Defending Against Misdemeanor Charges – Illinois Criminal Defense Attorneys

 There are so many different ways to be charged with a misdemeanor offense that numerous people throughout Illinois, and the rest of the country, are going to find themselves in this situation each year.
 It may be tempting to dismiss the seriousness of the charges, but this would be a mistake.
 A misdemeanor conviction will appear on background checks and may result in the loss of a job opportunity, being denied security clearance, losing out on state and federal aid, and other serious consequences.
 In addition, a misdemeanor can result in actual jail time.Vigorously Defending against Misdemeanor Charges

-Chicago attorney David L. Freidberg has spent more than seventeen years defending clients in a broad range of criminal matters.
+Chicago misdemeanor attorney David L. Freidberg has spent more than seventeen years defending clients in a broad range of criminal matters.
 Mr. Freidberg brings the same level of dedication and commitment to achieving the best possible result every time he takes on a new client.
-Our attorneys recognize that simply because a crime is charged as a misdemeanor does not mean that the matter can be dismissed as inconsequential.
+Our criminal defense attorneys recognize that simply because a crime is charged as a misdemeanor does not mean that the matter can be dismissed as inconsequential.
 A person’s freedom is at stake if convicted of many different misdemeanors.
-It is possible to trivialize the seriousness if the implications because of televised reports about a celebrity showing up for a three month sentence and walking out after a few hours, but spending significant time in an actual jail is a possibility with a misdemeanor charge.
-Our expert legal defense lawyers will review every facet of your situation to discover the flaws in the prosecution’s case and create a strategy to get the charges dropped or prevail at trial.
+It is possible to trivialize the seriousness of the implications because of televised reports about a celebrity showing up for a three month sentence and walking out after a few hours, but spending significant time in an actual jail is a possibility with a misdemeanor charge.
+Our expert Chicago misdemeanor lawyers will review every facet of your situation to discover the flaws in the prosecution’s case and create a strategy to get the charges dropped or prevail at trial.
 Our goal is the minimization of any negative consequences for our clients.Crimes that are Frequently Charged as Misdemeanors

 There are many crimes that can be charged as a misdemeanor or a felony depending upon the specific facts of the case.
 Some of the more common misdemeanor charges include: